Materials Selection Policy

 B. CIRCULATION CRITERIA

-Materials are purchased both for circulation and the non-circulating reference area.
-Materials may be placed in the non-circulating area because: they are necessary to support the research needs of the community, their high cost, currency or extreme high demand.
-Every attempt is made to place the most current edition of a reference book in the Reference area within the confines of the materials budget.
-Some of the older editions may be then moved into the circulating collection.
+Materials are purchased both for circulation and to keep in-house (ready reference materials).
+Materials may be designated non-circulating because: they are necessary to support the research needs of the community; because of their rarity, high cost, currency or extreme high demand.
+Every attempt is made to keep a recent edition of a reference book, within the confines of the materials budget.
+Older editions may be then moved into the circulating collection.

 C. SELECTION CRITERIA

 Materials are chosen on a selective basis to improve the quality and representation of the collection.
 Selection decisions are based on: